eReefs/ereefs.github.io/docs/research/publications/datasets.md

 All the datasets are licensed as [Creative Commons by Attribution (CC-BY 4.0)](https://creativecommons.org/licenses/by/4.0/legalcode), and may be freely referenced by other data products.
 Please refer to the metadata record for each dataset for the preferred citation.

+If you use any of these eReefs marine model results datasets in your research, please include the following acknowledgement:

+> {% include  acknowlegement.md %}

 ## GBR4 Regional Model Datasets